ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

 >End Point prefix is **/api/v2/topology/map/load**

 ## Load Start
 Use this API to start the topology data load.
 This API is used to mark the process initiation.

-The process retrieves a new “rollupid” to be used in the data ingestion API.
-Upon a successful iteration (“Response 200”), the response includes a new “rollupid”, which is used by the ‘Bulk entities data ingestion’ API.
+The process retrieves a new “rollupid” to be used in the data ingestion API.</br>
+A successful response ("Response 200”) includes a new “rollupid”, which is used by the ‘Bulk entities load’ API.

 <aside class="notice">
-The iteration can fail (“Response 401”) because a user does not exist in the topology service.<br/>
+The call might fail (“Response 401”) if a user does not exist in the topology service.<br/>
-In this case, the user should be created using the Topology User Creation API.
+In this case, the user should be created using the 'Topology User' Creation API.
 </aside>

 > Request Example: Load start